 Find out more »

-Rachel Howard works in Research Partnership’s Global Health team and is currently based in New York, having previously lived and worked in Asia.
-She has considerable experience managing large-scale multi-country research projects, with particular focus on conducting research in low and middle income countries.
+Rachel is currently based in London, having previously lived and worked in the US and Asia.
+She has considerable experience managing large-scale multi-country research projects, with particular focus on conducting research in emerging markets, and willingness to pay / pricing research.
 Rachel's key healthcare areas of expertise include vaccines and infectious diseases.